Specific energy: Energy density of food

 Energy density measures the energy released when the food is metabolized by a healthy organism when it ingests the food (see food energy for calculation).
 In aerobic environments, this typically requires oxygen as an input and generates waste products such as carbon dioxide and water.
 Besides alcohol, the only sources of food energy are carbohydrates, fats and proteins, which make up ninety percent of the dry weight of food.
 Therefore, water content is the most important factor in computing energy density.
-In general, proteins have lower energy densities (~16 kJ/g) than carbohydrates (~17 kJ/g), whereas fats provide much higher energy densities (~38 kJ/g), 2 1/4 times as much energy.
+In general, proteins have lower energy densities (≈16 kJ/g) than carbohydrates (≈17 kJ/g), whereas fats provide much higher energy densities (≈38 kJ/g), 2 1/4 times as much energy.
 Fats contain more carbon-carbon and carbon-hydrogen bonds than carbohydrates or proteins, yielding higher energy density.
 Foods that derive most of their energy from fat have a much higher energy density than those that derive most of their energy from carbohydrates or proteins, even if the water content is the same.
 Nutrients with a lower absorption, such as fiber or sugar alcohols, lower the energy density of foods as well.
 A moderate energy density would be 1.6 to 3 calories per gram (7–13 kJ/g); salmon, lean meat, and bread would fall in this category.
 Foods with high energy density have more than three calories per gram (>13 kJ/g) and include crackers, cheese, chocolate, nuts, and fried foods like potato or tortilla chips.

 Fuel

-Energy density is sometimes useful for comparing fuels.
+Energy density is sometimes more useful than specific energy for comparing fuels.
 For example, liquid hydrogen fuel has a higher specific energy (energy per unit mass) than gasoline does, but a much lower volumetric energy density.